-Year 2016 and 2015 global surface air temperature overview
+Year 2017 and 2016 global surface air temperature overview

-Year 2016 (upper panel) and 2015 (lower panel) surface air temperature compared to the average for the previous 10 years.
+Year 2017 (upper panel) and 2016 (lower panel) surface air temperature compared to the average for the previous 10 years.
 Green-yellow-red colours indicate areas with higher temperature than the average, while blue colours indicate lower than average temperatures.
-Data source: Goddard Institute for Space Studies (GISS)
+Data source: Goddard Institute for Space Studies (GISS) using ERSST_v4 ocean surface temperatures.

-Year 2016 (upper panel) and 2015 (lower panel) Polar region surface air temperature compared to the average for the previous 10 years.
+Year 2017 (upper panel) and 2016 (lower panel) Polar region surface air temperature compared to the average for the previous 10 years.
 Green-yellow-red colours indicate areas with higher temperature than the average, while blue colours indicate lower than average temperatures.
-Data source: Goddard Institute for Space Studies (GISS)
+Data source: Goddard Institute for Space Studies (GISS) using ERSST_v4 ocean surface temperatures.

-Comments to the Year 2016 global surface air temperature overview
+Comments to the Year 2017 global surface air temperature overview

-This newsletter contains graphs showing a selection of key meteorological variables for the year 2016.
+This newsletter contains graphs showing a selection of key meteorological variables for the year 2017.
 All temperatures are given in degrees Celsius.

-In the above maps showing the geographical pattern of surface air temperatures, the last previous 10 years (2006-2015) are used as reference period.
+In the above maps showing the geographical pattern of surface air temperatures, the last previous 10 years (2007-2016) are used as reference period.
 The reason for comparing with this recent period instead of the official WMO 'normal' period 1961-1990, is that the latter period is profoundly affected by the cold period 1945-1980.
 Most comparisons with this time period will automatically appear as warm, and it will be difficult to decide if modern surface air temperatures are increasing or decreasing?

 Comparing instead with the last previous 10 years overcomes this problem and displays the dynamics of ongoing modern change.
+This decadal approach also corresponds to the typical memory horizon for many people.

-The average global surface air temperature for 2016.
+The average global surface air temperature for 2017.

-On average, the global surface air temperature for year 2016 was higher than in 2015, see global temperature diagrams on pages 7-9.
-The corresponding sea surface temperature changes 2015-2016 is shown by the diagrams on pages 10-11.
+On average, the global surface air temperature for year 2017 was lower than in 2016, see global temperature diagrams on pages 7-9.
+The corresponding sea surface temperature changes 2016-2017 is shown by the diagrams on pages 10-11.